-©August, 2015, Deborah H. Wald, Esq.
+© January 2019, Deborah H. Wald, Esq.

-Below is a summary of the most important California cases attempting to answer the critical question: which relationships between children and the adults they rely on merit legal protection?
+Below is a summary of the most important California cases attempting to answer the critical question: whom do California courts consider a "parent"?
 These cases, read together, give us guidance on some of the issues the courts are grappling with in defining the contemporary family.
-Note that adoption cases, where a birth father attempts to assert paternity to prevent the birth mother from placing a child for adoption, are outside the scope of this summary.
+Note that adoption cases are outside the scope of this summary.